ACLJ Files Briefs in Support of New Federal Regulations Protecting Healthcare Providers’ Rights Not To Perform or Assist With Abortions

 Neither the Conscience Amendments nor the Final Rule single out religious beliefs for preferential treatment.
 Secular moral convictions against abortion are equally protected under the Final Rule and the amendments.
 Because religious beliefs are not singled out for preferential treatment, the Final Rule easily passes Establishment Clause muster.

-Both the California and New York courts will hear oral argument on the merits in October.
-The ACLJ will continue its support of the government’s defense of the regulations even if, as is likely the cases are appealed.
+Both the California and New York courts will hear oral arguments on the merits in October.
+The ACLJ will continue its support of the government’s defense of the regulations even if, as is likely, the cases are appealed.